Our Team

 Founder

-A certified professional mindfulness teacher (CMT-P) through the International Mindfulness Teachers Association, Stacey has worked as a mindfulness specialist for a Philadelphia public school, for a Philadelphia private special education school and for a grant-funded project focused on ameliorating punitive practices in Chester Upland School District.
-Her mindfulness work is featured in the documentary film “Divided Attention: When the Children Who Need the Most Receive the Least”.
+A Professional Certified Mindfulness Teacher (CMT-P) through the International Mindfulness Teachers Association, Stacey has worked as a mindfulness specialist for public school districts, private special education schools and a grant-funded project focused on ameliorating punitive practices in Chester Upland School District— which was featured in the documentary film "Divided Attention: When the Children Who Need the Most Receive the Least."
+Throughout her career, she has transformed closets and junk into beautiful Mindful Moment Rooms where students can practice self-regulation and emotional wellness as an alternative to punitive discipline.

 Stacey Mandel